Azure/azure-sdk-for-go/sdk/messaging/azeventhubs/README.md

 - Send messages to an event hub.
 - Consume messages from an event hub.

 **NOTE**: This library is currently a beta.
-There may be breaking interface changes until it reaches semantic version `v1.0.0`.
+There may be breaking changes until it reaches semantic version `v1.0.0`.

 Key links:
 - [Source code][source]